-2.2 Privacy and Security in Infectious Disease Analysis
+2.2 Privacy and security in infectious disease analysis

 To ensure privacy when data is collected, distributed and consumed in health applications, randomization (e.g., differential privacy [16]) and anonymization are common techniques.
-However, these approaches tend to either introduce authorized licensed use limited to: University of Science & Technology of China.
-Do large distortion leading to errors in the data analysis, or suffer from re-identification attacks, nullifying the effort of protection practices [17].
+However, these approaches tend to either introduce large distortion leading to errors in the data analysis, or suffer from re-identification attacks, nullifying the effort of protection practices [17].